EdTech Trends 2026–2030: A Roadmap for Digital Transformation

 Table of contents

-- Growth Dynamics: The Market Landscape
+- Growth Dynamics: The Global EdTech Landscape

-- Market Valuation & Growth Velocity
+- Market Valuation & Velocity

-Asia-Pacific: The Global Engine of EdTech Growth
+Asia-Pacific: The Mobile-First Growth Engine

-Europe: Ethical AI and Sovereignty as Market Drivers
+Europe: Ethical AI and Trust-as-a-Service

 - 2026: The Transformation Peak and the Era of "Agentic AI"